How to avoid failure to launch with PIM

 SEO is the foundation of e-commerce; nearly 90% of B2B and B2C shoppers begin their product search online.
 PIM simplifies SEO tags and meta descriptions and makes it easy to manage digital assets to enrich your product content.

 E-commerce today means delivering a personalized customer experience and getting the right information, to the right buyer, at the right time, in the right channel.
 PIM removes time-wasting obstacles so your marketing team can focus on creating the consistent, compelling, channel-optimized content that drives conversions.

 A PIM solution enables adaptive merchandising™ so customers get relevant product recommendations and the personalized experiences they demand.

 Accurate, compelling content is useless if you can’t efficiently deliver it to all your sales channels.
 Content that isn’t aligned to retailer specifications results in disapproved products and lost revenue when your team is slow to open new channels.

 PIM simplifies product content syndication by enabling marketers to edit and adapt product information, plug it into the correct retailer template, automatically map it, and deliver it in the right format to partner retailers.

 Driving ROI with faster time to market

-Results drive decisions when it comes to investing in new technology, but return on investment (ROI) is important.
+Results drive decisions when it comes to investing in new technology, but the return on investment (ROI) is important.
 Think about ROI as more than just revenue.
 It’s more than that.
 It’s faster time to market, it’s fewer returns, it’s better customer experience, and it’s streamlining business processes that delay new opportunities.

 Watch the webinar with Forrester and Zurn Industries “Why the ROI of PIM is Measured by More Than Just Revenue” to learn more.